 At our Colchester Campus, the Albert Sloman Library on Square 5 has a variety of study spaces, including individual and group work areas and bookable study pods and rooms.
-There is also a dedicated Postgraduate Study Room on the ground floor that is open 24/7 and accessible to postgraduate students via your student ID card.
 The Library offers a wide range of learning resources, online and in print, with a dedicated Helpdesk, live chat and the opportunity to book appointments with experienced Library staff to help you through your studies and into whatever you choose to do after graduation.
 The Albert Sloman Library is open 24/7 during term time and offers a laptop loans service which is also available 24 hours a day.